Reyne Smith

 Reyne Smith (born 28 October 2002) is an Australian professional basketball player for the Cairns Taipans of the National Basketball League (NBL).
 He played college basketball for the Charleston Cougars and Louisville Cardinals.

 Early life

 Smith hails from Ulverstone, Tasmania.
-He attended the Australian Institute of Sport (AIS) in Canberra, where he played for the BA Centre of Excellence in the Waratah League in 2020 and 2021.
+In 2019, he played for the North-West Tasmania Thunder of the NBL1 in the inaugural NBL1 season.
+He went on to attend the Australian Institute of Sport (AIS) in Canberra, where he played for the BA Centre of Excellence in the Waratah League in 2020 and 2021.